Fish Consumption Advisories

 IMPORTANT: The meal advice included in this information is based on fish that have been skinned, trimmed, and cooked properly.

 Also remember that larger and older fish tend to collect more contaminants, and fatty fish (such as channel catfish and carp) tend to collect PCBs and other organic chemicals.
 Eating smaller, younger fish and avoiding fatty species can help limit your exposure.
-Your exposure depends not only on the contaminant levels in the fish, but also the amount of fish you eat.
+Your exposure depends not only on the contaminant levels in the fish, but also on the amount of fish you eat.